Malleus Maleficarum: Victims

 Arguments favoring discrimination against women are explicit in the handbook.
 Those arguments are not novel but constitute a selection from the long tradition of Western misogynist writings.
-However, according to Brauner, they are combined to produce new meanings and result in a comprehensive theory.
-It mixes elements borrowed from Formicarius (1435), Preceptorium divinae legis (1475) and Lectiones super ecclesiastes (1380).Kramer and Sprenger develop a powerful sex-specific theory of witchcraft based on a hierarchical and dualistic view of the world.
+However, according to German literature expert Sigrid Brauner, they are combined to produce new meanings and result in a comprehensive theory.
+It mixes elements borrowed from Formicarius (1435), Praeceptorium divinae legis (1474) and Lectiones super ecclesiastes (1380).Kramer and Sprenger develop a powerful sex-specific theory of witchcraft based on a hierarchical and dualistic view of the world.
 Everything exists in pairs of opposites: God and Satan, Mary and Eve, and men (or virgins) and women.
 Each positive principle in a pair is delineated by its negative pole.
 Perfection is defined not as the integration or preservation of opposites, but rather as the extermination of the negative element in a polar pair.
 Because women are the negative counterpart to men, they corrupt male perfection through witchcraft and must be destroyed.

 Although authors give many examples of male witchery in the second part of the handbook, those witchcraft trials that are independently confirmed and that were led by Kramer himself are related to persecution of women almost exclusively.
 They took place in Ravensburg near Constance (1484) and Innsbruck (since 1485).
 According to Brauner, trial records confirm that Kramer believed that women are by nature corrupt and evil.
 His position was in harmony with the scholastic theory at the time.

 In contrast, Sprenger never conducted a witch trial though he was consulted in a few cases.
 Kramer and Sprenger use a metaphor of a world turned upside down by women of which concubines are the most wicked, followed by midwives and then by wives who dominate their husbands.
 Authors warn of imminent arrival of the apocalypse foretold in the Bible and that men risk bewitchment that leads to impotence and sensation of castration.
 Brauner explains authors' prescription on how a woman can avoid becoming a witch: According to the Malleus, the only way a woman can avoid succumbing to her passions – and becoming a witch – is to embrace a life of devout chastity in a religious retreat.
 But the monastic life is reserved to the spiritually gifted few.
 Therefore, most women are doomed to become witches, who cannot be redeemed; and the only recourse open to the authorities is to ferret out and exterminate all witches.